yusufscott/liatrio/README.md

 Docker is then used to log into the ECR repo, build the image, and push the image to the repo.

 Next, Helm is used in order to deploy the image to the EKS cluster.
+After a one minute wait, the publicly accessible endpoint will be displayed.

 ## How to Cleanup the environment
 To cleanup the environment, run `./cleanup.sh` from the root directory of this repository.
 This script will delete the AWS environment, and clear any ENV variables.